-As established in the ETDM Agency Operating Agreements (AOAs), reviews occur for 45 calendar days following the distribution of the email notification from the EST. If additional review time is required, an ETAT member may request a 15-day extension.
+As established in the ETDM agency operating agreements (AOAs), reviews occur for 45 calendar days following the distribution of the email notification from the EST. If additional review time is required, an ETAT member may request a 15-day extension.
 When needed, the ETAT member must submit a written request to the ETDM Coordinator within the initial 45-day comment period.
-Should a shorter extension period be necessary, it may be negotiated with the ETAT members; contact SEMO for more information.
+Should a shorter extension period be necessary, it may be negotiated with the ETAT members; contact OEM for assistance.
 An extension applies to all reviewers and is announced via email.